luncheon/comparator-factory-factory/README.md

 Evaluate.

-0 if obj1 and obj2 are considered to be equal,
+0 if `obj1` and `obj2` are considered to be equal,
-a negative number if obj1 is considered to be smaller than obj2,
+a negative number if `obj1` is considered to be smaller than `obj2`,
-a positive number if obj1 is considered to be larger than obj2.
+a positive number if `obj1` is considered to be larger than `obj2`.

-### comparator.reversed(really = true) => comparator
+### comparator.reversed(really? = true) => comparator

 Create a comparison function with reverse order.

 ### comparator.or((obj1, obj2) => number) => comparator

 Create a combined comparison function.

+The combined comparison function evaluates the original `comparator(obj1, obj2)` first.
-If comparator(obj1, obj2) === 0 (or falsy), evaluate specified comparison function next.
+If that result equals to 0 (or falsy), it evaluates specified comparison function next.

 ## Limitation